celtichawk/ares-eshtraits-plugin/README.md

 In the game, run 'plugin/install https://github.com/clockworkejd/ares-eshtraits-plugin`.

-### Updating Custom Profile and Chargen Areas
+### Updating Custom Profile and Chargen Files

 If you do not have any existing edits to these custom files, you can use the files in the custom_files folder of this repository as-is.
 If you do, then you may use them as templates to add the lines of code needed for eshtraits.

 File: aresmush/plugins/profile/custom_char_fields.rb

-Use: custom_files/custom_char_fields.rb
+Update With: custom_files/custom_char_fields.rb

 File: aresmush/plugins/chargen/custom_app_review.rb

-Use: custom_files/custom_app_review.rb
+Update With: custom_files/custom_app_review.rb

-### Updating Custom Web Portal Chargen and Profile Areas
+### Updating Custom Web Portal Chargen and Profile Files

 File: ares-webportal/app/components/chargen-custom.js

-Use: custom_files/chargen-custom.js
+Update With: custom_files/chargen-custom.js

 File: ares-webportal/app/templates/components/chargen-custom.hbs

-Use: custom_files/chargen-custom.hbs
+Update With: custom_files/chargen-custom.hbs

 File: ares-webportal/app/templates/components/chargen-custom-tabs.hbs

-Use: custom_files/chargen-custom-tabs.hbs
+Update With: custom_files/chargen-custom-tabs.hbs

 File: ares-webportal/app/templates/components/profile-custom.hbs

-Use: custom_files/profile-custom.hbs
+Update With: custom_files/profile-custom.hbs

 File: ares-webportal/app/templates/components/profile-custom-tabs.hbs

-Use: custom_files/profile-custom-tabs.hbs
+Update With: custom_files/profile-custom-tabs.hbs

 ### Configuration